realpython/react-intro/README.md

   npm install --save react-dom@0.14.8
   ```

-- Webpack and the Webpack development server (the latter is used for serving up the bundled JavaScript application):
+- Webpack and the Webpack development server (the latter is used for serving up the bundled JavaScript application)

   ```sh
   npm install --save-dev webpack@1.12.14